aryanvdesh/sip/schools.md

     - [Website](https://sparc-camp.org/)

 ***

-To read about past experiences from students, visit the [experiences] (experiences.md) page.
+To read about past experiences from students, visit the [experiences](experiences.md) page.